Saurav-S-Purushothaman/echoecho/README.md

 ## Getting Started

-To start the program, clone this repository and run the below shell command
+To start the program, clone this repository

+To start server
 ``` shell
 $ clj -M -m echoecho.echo
 ```